 The only limit to its uses, is your own imagination.

 Your shadow (uke) will obey your every instruction.

 It’s the best uke; never tiring or complaining.
 You can throw your shadow over and over again for beautiful ippons and your shadow will keep standing back up for more.

 Or, if you let it, your shadow will fight back.

 It can be bigger than you, faster than you, or weaker and slower.

-Use shadow judo to practise a specific technique or a combination of throws like any of these in our advanced combination bundle of coaching resources.
+Use shadow judo to practise a specific judo technique or a combination of throws like any of these in our advanced combination bundle of coaching resources.

 Use it to improve grip fighting, to work through tactical situations and you can even use your shadow partner to help you master the art of randori.